Mary Gaitskill

 Fifty years from now Roxy Music may sound idiotic to all but the most arcane and culturally specialized ears.
 But anyone who sees the singer’s face, or the musician’s faces and bodies, will understand what they are saying, because people will still be saying it.

-And it is very poignant, sometimes, for people to try to describe what their tiny piece of effluvia was at the moment it was all flying past: that day at work, their conversation with a friend.
+And it is very poignant, sometimes, for people to try to describe what their tiny piece of effluvia was at the moment it was all flying past: That day at work, their conversation with a friend.

 Roxy Music, “Out of the Blue” (1974)